Yeats’s Nobel Prize Centenary 1923-2023

 Venue: from Ravenscourt Park Tube Station, West London

 Fri 13 Sep, 6.15pm, On the Pavements Grey: WB Yeats in Utopian Bedford Park

-The story of WB Yeats, who, though much inspired by West-of-Ireland legend, landscape & longing, spent two-thirds of his youth in London, mostly in Bedford Park, the diverse artists’-colony of actors, anarchists, Arts&Crafts practitioners, poets, painters, playwrights, & late-nineteenth-century seekers after wisdom & truth who fostered his unique Nobel-Prize-winning literary genius.
+The story of WB Yeats, who, though much inspired by West-of-Ireland legend, landscape and longing, spent two-thirds of his youth in London, mostly in Bedford Park, the diverse artists’-colony of actors, anarchists, Arts&Crafts practitioners, poets, painters, playwrights, and late-nineteenth-century seekers after wisdom and truth who fostered his unique Nobel-Prize-winning literary genius.

 Venue: London Buddhist Vihara, 17 The Avenue London W4 1UD

-US Launch of: WB Yeats Bedford Park Artwork Project and
+US Launch of: WB Yeats Bedford Park Artwork Project &

 Lecture by: Cahal Dallat music, & Yeats readings by poet Anne-Marie Fyfe